 1. As more and more time passes since the end of World War II, it would only be natural to expect that the prosecution of Nazi war criminals would come to an end.
-That logical conclusion, however, has still not been the case everywhere, as two surprising developments have rejuvenated some of the efforts to hold Holocaust perpetrators accountable for their crimes.
+That logical conclusion, however, has still not been the case everywhere, as two surprising developments have rejuvenated efforts to hold Holocaust perpetrators accountable for their crimes.

 The first change relates to the extension of life expectancy in the Western world.
-The advances of modern medicine have enabled men and women not only to live longer, but also to remain reasonably healthy (and therefore capable of facing prosecution) for many more years, than was the case previously.
+The advances of modern medicine have enabled men and women to live longer, a fact which increases the possibility for prosecution.
 This is especially true in countries like Germany and Austria, which have the largest numbers of individuals who committed crimes in the service of the Third Reich during World War II, and are among the countries which provide a relatively high-level of health services for their citizens.

-The second development has been a very dramatic change in German prosecution policy vis-à-vis Nazi war criminals, which was instituted in 2009, initially in the case of Sobibor SS guard Ukrainian Ivan Demjanjuk.
+The second development has been a very dramatic change in German prosecution policy vis-à-vis Nazi war criminals, which was instituted in 2009, initially in the case of Sobibor S.S. guard Ukrainian Ivan Demjanjuk.
 For several previous decades, in order to convict a Holocaust perpetrator, prosecutors had to prove that a suspect had committed a specific crime against a specific victim and had been motivated by racial hatred.
 The new prosecution policy adopted in Germany significantly lowered the bar in terms of the required evidence.
-Thus today any person who served in a death camp (by definition a concentration camp with apparatus for industrialized mass murder - gas chambers or gas vans) or in the Einsatzgruppen (mobile killing units) can be convicted of accessory to murder based on service alone, the punishment for which is 5-15 years in prison.
+Thus today any person who served in a death camp (by definition a concentration camp with apparatus for industrialized mass murder - gas chambers or gas vans) or in the Einsatzgruppen (mobile killing units), or in a concentration camp with a high mortality rate can be convicted of accessory to murder based on service alone, the punishment for which is 5-15 years in prison.